hapax/hapax.github.io/assets/bh-thermo.md

 into the black hole, it is plausible that the mass and hence area must increase.
-Of course, we have been dealing with a spherically symmetric, static black hole, and throwing matter into it violates both assumptions.
+Of course, we have been dealing with a spherically symmetric, static black hole, and throwing matter into it can easily violate both assumptions.
 Stephen Hawking generalised this result to something called the *area theorem*, which shows that the area of *any* type of black hole --- not just a static, spherically symmetric one --- can only increase